 Morocco was once home to the largest population of Jews in the Arab world, a figure topping 300,000 inhabitants.
+These people left behind a vast history visible through the ancient Jewish sites of Morocco.
 Today the number has largely diminished but many of the historical sites have remained intact and offer a glimpse into a part of Moroccan culture that is unique to the region.
 While the relationship between Muslim and Jewish residents has had ups and downs, the legacy and richness of Morocco’s Jewish population remains a national treasure.

 Berber Jewish History